 Types Of Aging In Place Products And Resources

-When you care for an aging parent, you have many responsibilities, but aging in place products and resources can help.
+Caring for an aging parent has many responsibilities, but aging in place products and resources can help.
 For example, PERS alarms, medication reminders, and other devices can help your loved one stay independent while easing some of your caregiving duties.

-Aging in place products and technology makes home care a much easier process for both seniors and their caregivers.
+Aging in place products and technology makes home care much easier for seniors and their caregivers.
 Likewise, telemedicine makes it much easier for homebound elders to receive the medical attention they need without leaving home.

 Similarly, caregivers can use apps to provide better comfort for seniors.
 From appliances, lighting, and even home security, technology makes it possible to ensure seniors are well-taken care of, even when you aren’t with them.